Akhila232004/tinitiateai-skillwave/interview/java.md

 # Java

 ## What is object-oriented programming?
-Hello May 19 9:51PM
-Level: Beginner

 ### Answer
 - Object-oriented programming organizes code around objects.
 - An object combines data and behavior.